7 Players Who Have Played For Liverpool And Manchester United

 He came back to the Premier League to play for Newcastle United in 1983 and hit his best form, scoring 61 goals in 147 appearances.
 Liverpool soon came calling and picked him up for a record fee of £1.9m.
 He scored 59 goals for the Reds and became an instant Kop favourite.
 He ended up staying at Merseyside for six years, two of those were spent with Everton.

-Tom Chorlton was the first ever player to be directly transferred from Liverpool to Manchester United way back in 1912.
+Tom Chorlton was the first-ever player to be directly transferred from Liverpool to Manchester United way back in 1912.
 Born in Stockport, Chorlton was a traditional English defender.
-He represented a lot of clubs before signing for Liverpool – Northern F.C, Accrington Stanley and Stockport County and All Saints F.C.
+He represented a lot of clubs before signing for Liverpool – Northern F.C, Accrington Stanley and Stockport County, and All Saints F.C.

 Liverpool’s manager at that time was Tom Watson who acted fast in acquiring Charlton’s signature.
-The centre-half made 117 appearances for the Reds and also scored 8 goals, winning the second division title during his 8 years with them.
+The center-half made 117 appearances for the Reds and also scored 8 goals, winning the second division title during his 8 years with them.

 Just before the First World War was about to break out, Charlton signed for Manchester United.